etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Even perfectly Pythonic loop can be further improved by turning it into a list or dictionary comprehension.
-Consider quite a mundane loop building a sublist on a condition:
+Consider quite a mundane for-loop building a sublist on a condition:

 .. code-block:: python